moby/moby/docs/security/trust/content_trust.md

 You should backup the offline key somewhere safe.
 Given that it is only required to create new repositories, it is a good idea to store it offline.
-Make sure you read [Manage keys for content trust](/security/trust/trust_key_mng) information for details on creating, securing, and backing up your keys.
+Make sure you read [Manage keys for content trust](/security/trust/trust_key_mng) information for details on securing, and backing up your keys.

 ## Survey of typical content trust operations